drostark/Top-5-Tech-Stock-Market-Data-Analysis/README.md

 ## Part 3: Analyze & Share

-1. To answer the first question, I generated a line plot showing the change in the adjusted closing prices of multiple stocks over the last year.
+1. To answer the first question, What was the change in price of the stock over time?
+I generated a line plot showing the change in the adjusted closing prices of multiple stocks over the last year.
 The `x-axis` represents the `dates`, and the `y-axis` represents the `adjusted close prices`. this plot allows you to visually compare the price movements of the different stocks.
 By examining the lines on the plot, you can observe the general trends and fluctuations in stock prices over the given time period.
 The differences in the slopes or peaks of the lines indicate the relative changes in price for each stock.
 ```python
 fig, ax = plt.subplots(figsize=(10, 4))
 AAPL['Adj Close'].plot(legend=True, ax=ax, label='Apple')